Brain Tumor Program

 Keeping you safe is our top priority.
 Don’t delay needed care.
 While our services may look different, MaineHealth remains committed to providing high-quality care, close to home.
 Learn more about new safety measures in place at all care locations.

-The Neuroscience Institute's Brain Tumor Program is a unique collaboration between the medical center's Neuroscience and Cancer Institutes.
-The program provides comprehensive services to adults and children with primary brain tumors and metastatic lesions to the central nervous system, as well as complex spinal tumors.
 Each year, MMC treats hundreds of patients with brain and spinal tumors, including some of the most difficult cases in the state.
 This is a testament to the experience, expertise, and state-of-the-art technology available here.
-The program is led by Medical Director Devon Evans, M.D., an oncologist with particular expertise in the care of neuro-oncology patients and Christine Lu-Emerson, M.D., the only board certified neuro- oncologist in the state of Maine.
+The program is led by Medical Director Christine Lu-Emerson, M.D., the only board-certified neuro-oncologist in the state of Maine.

-A multidisciplinary team including medical oncology, neurosurgery, radiation oncology, neuroradiology, pathology, and palliative care work together to tailor treatment plans to the individual patient.
-These plans take into account the needs of each patient and family while providing high quality care close to home.
+Our multidisciplinary team—including experts in neuro-oncology, neurosurgery, radiation oncology, neuroradiology, pathology, neuro-navigation, and palliative care—works together to tailor treatment plans to the individual patient.
+These plans take into account the needs of each patient and family while providing high quality care close to home, either directly or through close cooperation with the patient’s local oncology team.

 - Outstanding neurosurgical expertise that is unparalleled in the state

-- A full complement of leading-edge diagnostic and treatment services for adults and children, many of which are not available any place else in Maine
+- Complete, leading-edge diagnostic and treatment services for adults and children - many of which are not available any place else in Maine

-- Access to novel therapies as part of MMC's ongoing participation in clinical trials
+- Access to novel therapies through MMC's ongoing participation in clinical trials - both nationwide cooperative trials and individual pharmaceutical industry trials

 With state-of-the-art technology, our multidisciplinary team has a wealth of diagnostic and treatment resources for patients with brain and spinal tumors: